 Looks like your cart is empty.
 Compare Travel Backpacks

 The problem with suitcases is that they're ill suited to urban travel.
-Wheeled suitcases are fine on the polished floors of an airport, or an office building.
-Suitcases have cheap plastic wheels that break easily on uneven sidewalks.
+Wheeled suitcases are fine on the polished floors of an airport, or an office building -- but suitcases have cheap plastic wheels that break easily on uneven sidewalks.
 The cobblestone streets of Europe and dirt roads of underdeveloped countries render them all but useless.
 Plus, many train stations, hostels, and hotels in Europe don't have elevators or escalators -- good luck hauling that heavy suitcase up and down staircase after staircase.

 Backpacks are convenient for urban travel.
 Flexible enough for any terrain, you can easily grab your bag and go.

-The problem with backpacks is that they're either too small to bring everything you need, or too large to qualify as carry on luggage.
-Backpacks are tough to pack and unpack, making most options ill suited for travel.
-Regardless of size, most backpacks must be packed vertically leaving your stuff a disorganized mess.
+The problem with most backpacks is that they're either too small to bring everything you need, or too large to qualify as carry on luggage.
+Normal backpacks are tough to pack and unpack, making most options ill suited for travel.
+Regardless of size, most backpacks must be packed from the top leaving your stuff a disorganized mess.
 You'll be dumping your dirty laundry on the airport floor looking for that one thing hidden at the bottom -- and getting dressed in your hostel or hotel room won't be much more fun either.

 Suitcases and backpacks each have their own strengths and weaknesses.
 The ideal piece of luggage would combine the best parts of each into a suitcase/backpack hybrid.

 Unfortunately, many travel backpacks blend the worst features of suitcases and backpacks into a hybrid piece of luggage that doesn’t really work for anyone.
 Let's take a look at your options and try to avoid getting the worst of both so you can get a travel backpack that is an ideal companion on your adventures.

 The problem is that backpacks with wheels combine the worst elements of backpacks and of suitcases.
 You might be able to roll them through an airport, but that convenience is far outweighed by the disadvantages of wheeled backpacks.